mattermost/docs/source/install/faq_kubernetes.rst

 Does the Mattermost Operator replace the Helm Chart?
 ----------------------------------------------------

 No. Helm is a good mechanism to deploy operators and other applications but doesn't facilitate application management.
-It also requires more technical

 Is minIO the only available storage option?
 -------------------------------------------